1 National Women’s Political Caucus of Washington State

 251 announced, open statewide meeting a year (Annual Meeting) that shall be the

 254 (B) TIME AND PLACE.
 The NWPC-WA Annual Meeting shall be held at a time and

 255 place to be fixed by the state Board of Directors.

 257 C) NOTICE.
-Not less than thirty (30) days notice of time and place shall be given in
+Not less than thirty (30) days notice of time and place shall be given on the Website and in

 258 written or electronic mail, and website to all members in good standing.

 260 (D) SPECIAL MEETINGS.
 Special meetings of NWPC-WA may be called by the state

 261 Board of Directors, or upon written request of twenty-five (25) percent of the

 262 membership, upon a minimum of thirty days notice to the membership, to act upon